 A.R.
-Siders is an assistant professor at the University of Delaware in the Disaster Research Center, Biden School of Public Policy and Administration, and department of Geography and Spatial Sciences in the College of Earth, Ocean, and Environment.
+Siders is a director of the Gerard J. Mangone Climate Change Science and Policy Hub.
+She is an associate professor at the University of Delaware in the Disaster Research Center, the Biden School of Public Policy and Administration, and the department of Geography and Spatial Sciences in the College of Earth, Ocean, and Environment.
 She holds a JD from Harvard Law School and a PhD from the Emmett Interdisciplinary Program in Environment and Resources at Stanford University.
 Siders previously served as an environmental fellow at the Harvard University Center for the Environment, a legal fellow at the Sabin Center for Climate Change Law at Columbia University, and a Presidential Management Fellow with the U.S. Navy.
 Her research focuses on climate change adaptation decision-making and evaluation: how and why communities decide when, where, and how to adapt to the effects of climate change and how these decisions and decision-making processes affect risk reduction and equity outcomes.
-Her current projects focus on adaptive capacity, managed retreat, and adaptation equity.
+Her current projects focus on adaptive capacity, managed retreat, and adaptation fairness.
 She believes adaptation is opportunity and that we should be ambitious, if not audacious, in dreaming of and planning for a better future.
 Originally from Duluth, MN, she misses the cold.

 Copyright © A.R.
 Siders

-Thanks to the UD Office of Communication for their great work shooting and editing this video!
+Thanks to the UD Office of Communication for their great work creating this video!
+And thank you to Elena Hartley for the amazing graphic.